cloudkj/scar/README.md

 documentation just to figure out how to deploy your blog?
 Deploying static websites on AWS shouldn't be so *scar*y.

-**SCAR** is a collection of templates that make it easy for you to deploy a static website with a custom domain, SSL, and a CDN.
+**SCAR** is a deployment stack that make it easy for you to deploy a static website with a custom domain, SSL, and a CDN.
 All you need is an AWS account to get started in three simple steps: